State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Constrained Reinforcement Learning

 In the middle of the diagram in Figure \ref{fig_blcok_diagram} we have the policy $\pi (s_t,\lam_k)$ which generates actions $a_t$.
 This policy is a function of the MDP's state and the multiplier $\lam_k$.
 Our goal is to learn a policy for which $\pi (\,\cdot\,, \lam) = \pi(\lam)$.
 That is, a policy $\pi$ that when evaluated at a specific state $\lambda$ yields a Lagrangian maximizing policy $\pi(\lam)$ [cf. \eqref{eqn_lagrangian_maximizers_rl}].
 Remarkably, this is just a conventional RL problem with instantaneous rewards given by \eqref{eqn_lagrangian_reward}.
 Thus, the training step of A-CRL entails the use of any RL algorithm of choice to solve this augmented MDP.

 This training methodology is summarized in Algorithm \ref{algorithm}.
 For practical reasons we introduce a parameter $\theta \in \mathbb{R}^d$ and consider parameterized policies $\pi_\theta$ so that actions are drawn as $a\sim\pi_\theta(s,\lam)$.
 To train this policy we sample the augmented state space ${\cal S}\times\Lambda$ (Step 1) and evaluate the rewards $ r_\lambda(s_t,a_t)$ (Step 2).
 These rewards define an (augmented) MDP that we solve with the chosen RL method (Step 3).
-Since the rewards used in Step 3 are the ones in \eqref{eqn_lagrangian_reward}, the policy $\pi_{\theta^\star}$ is such that when evaluating $\pi_{\theta^\star}(\,\cdot\, , \lam)$ for a given $\lambda$ the policy is a Lagrangian maximizing policy $\pi(\lambda)$ if the learning parametrization is sufficiently expressive.
+Since the rewards used in Step 3 are the ones in \eqref{eqn_lagrangian_reward}, the policy $\pi_{\theta^\star}$ is such that when evaluating $\pi_{\theta^\star}(\,\cdot\, , \lam)$ for a given $\lambda$ the policy is a Lagrangian maximizing policy $\pi(\lambda)$ if the learning parametrization is sufficiently expressive (in the sense of universal approximators such as neural networks \cite{hornik1989multilayer} or radial basis functions \cite{park1991universal}).
+Classic reinforcement learning algorithms, such as policy gradient \cite{sutton2000policy} or actor-critic methods \cite{konda2000actor} can be used.
+These are gradient-based algorithms which are not guaranteed to converge to global optimality (unless the state-action space is finite \cite{agarwal2020optimality}), yet they show good empirical success converging to solutions with small suboptimality.
 We point out that numerical results in Section \ref{sec_example} use policy gradient in Step 3, but A-CRL is agnostic to this choice.

 The more important aspect to highlight of A-CRL is that during execution, we use the trained policy $\pi_{\theta^\star}(s, \lambda)$, and continuously sample $\lambda_k$ by using the dual dynamics in \eqref{eqn_stochastic_dual_descent_specified}.
 This is summarized in Algorithm \ref{algorithm_exec}.
 Time is divided in epochs of duration $T_0$ (Step 2).
 During each epoch we rollout $T_0$ steps where actions are drawn as $a_t\sim\pi_{\theta^\star}(s_t,\lambda_k)$ (Step 3).
 We then proceed to update the state of the dual variables (Step 4).
 This algorithm is unusual because we do not use \eqref{eqn_stochastic_dual_descent_specified} as part of a learning process.
 We use \eqref{eqn_stochastic_dual_descent_specified} as an online computation that controls a switching across the policies $\pi_{\theta^\star}(\,\cdot\, ,\lambda_k)$ that are learned during the training process.
 Online execution of Algorithm \ref{algorithm_exec} guarantees that the claims of Theorem \ref{theo_main_intro} hold for the MDP trajectory $(s_t,a_t)$.